Posted by Dave • November 19, 2020 (Last modified December 1, 2022) • 9 min read

 And forming a diverse team isn’t just the right thing to do, it can also result in business success.
 People with different backgrounds and life experiences bring unique perspectives to the table.
 You hear a variety of thoughts and opinions which is where truly great ideas come from.

 This guide will teach you how your company can succeed in attracting a diverse group of applicants and form an interview process that fairly evaluates candidates based on their skills and experience.
+For more information about workplace diversity and how it can empower your workforce, catch the on-demand version of our DEI webinar.

 Many companies with homogeneous workforces claim candidates from different backgrounds just don’t apply for their jobs.
 “We didn’t receive any minority candidates,” they say.
 “We can only hire people who apply.”